 Mr. Saito has received numerous awards for his work, including a major purchase prize from the First Kotaro Takamura Grand Prize Exhibition at the Hakone Open-Air Museum in Japan.
 He has been elected as a Fellow of the National Sculpture Society.
-He has received four awards from the National Sculpture Society, in addition to major awards from the National Academy.
+He has received four awards from the National Sculpture Society, in addition to major awards from the National Academy of Design.

 He maintains both carving and clay modeling studios in his Brooklyn loft.